DPCII/javaModules/readme.md

 3. Modules that need a package from another module will always require in the entire module, not just the package.

-4. In multi-level modules, a module may need access to packages it does not directly import, but is instead required by one of the modules it requires.
+4. In a multi-level architecture, a module may need access to packages it does not directly import, but is instead a requirement of one of the modules it requires.
 The module system is strict, and would not allow the module to pass through.
 This is where the ```require transitive``` keyword comes into play.
 The middle module would require transitive the module it wants to pass through to the top level.
 Here's a helpful picture: